 This Week in the Shop we build small cabinet.
 Cabinet making epitomizes fine woodworking, as it rewards accuracy, consistency, and attention to detail.
 Cabinets can be found in the workshop, in the kitchen, as furniture, as built-ins.
-This cabinet build relies on the table saw and the router and showcases the versatility of shellac as a finish.
+Great cabinets add value to the home and definitely have the wow factor.

 This is a scaled down, fun-filled air hockey table is a perfect summer project.

 A quick jig can make the difference in a woodshop.
 This height gauge helps measure and set cutting tool heights and thicknesses for rabbets, dadoes, chamfers, etc. Since it incorporates a digital caliper, the dial is easy to read, precise and accurate.

 This quick project makes a great starter box for grown woodworkers, but it especially shines as an approachable young person skill builder.
 This slick box teaches three major skills: measurement, accuracy in manufacture of parts and joinery.
 A teacher or parent can use this simple project to differentiate between beginning, intermediate and expert woodworkers by adding complexity in the appropriate areas.

 I found these boxes inside a log from a tree felled in my parent’s backyard, in the house my brothers and I grew up in.
 I’m now in my thirties and my youngest brother is closer to thirty than twenty-five.
 We’ve grown up, moved out, moved back, gotten married, had kids, and brought our kids back.
 This holiday season, we’ll be together for a few days and hours.
 Then, like many families, we’ll scatter to the wind.
 A few years ago, I stuffed my suitcase with a log instead of presents.
 This year, I made matching boxes for every person in my immediate family – mom, dad and four sons.
 Continue reading This Week in the Shop: New Tools, New Projects

 This is the third Tool Primer article on finishing your woodworking project.
 You can find Part One: Sanding here and Part Two: Penetrating Oils here.
-In this article I will discuss the film… Continue reading